 Students are assessed by means of written assignments, work portfolio and supervisors' reports, examination papers and a minor dissertation based on an individual empirical research project.
-Examinations will take place normally in May, while the dissertation must be submitted by 20th August.
+Examinations will take place normally in May, while the dissertation must be submitted by 20 August.

-For additional information and application forms contact: The Secretary, Education Department, John Henry Newman Building, UCD, Belfield, Dublin 4 (Tel: (01) 716 8250/716 8292; Fax: 716 1143).
-Website: www.ucd.ie/~education.
+For additional information and application forms contact:

+The Secretary, Education Department, John Henry Newman Building, University College Dublin, Belfield, Dublin 4

+Telephone: 01-7168250 or 7168292; Fax: 01-7161143; Website: www.ucd.ie/~education

-Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of £60 ( $\in$ 76.19) (cheque or postal order payable to the Education Department - no cash will be accepted).
-The closing date for applications is 2 April 2001.
+Non-UCD applicants must furnish full transcripts of academic awards and a Birth Certificate together with a non-returnable application fee of $\notin 12.70$ (cheque or postal order payable to the Education Department - no cash will be accepted).
+The closing date for applications is 2 April of the year of entry.